UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-29-team24-deepfake-detection.md

 date: 2022-01-29
 ---

-> Detecting syntethic media has been an ongoing concern over the recent years due to the increasing amount of deepfakes on the internet.
-These artificially generated content can be used to spread misinformation, manipulate public opinion, and even harm individuals.
-Therefore, the ability to detect deepfakes is crucial to ensure the integrity of information and protect people from potential harm.
-In this project, we will explore the different algorithms that are used in deepfake detection.
+> Detecting synthetic media has been an ongoing concern over the recent years due to the increasing amount of deepfakes on the internet.
+In this project, we will explore the different methods and algorithms that are used in deepfake detection.

 <!--more-->